AxelLedung/Method_Library/README.md

 ## Project Structure

 - **Backend**: ASP.NET Core API
-- **Frontend**: Blazor with SignalR for real-time feedback
-- **Code Execution**: Docker containers to run Python, Java, and .NET code in isolated environments
 - **Database**: SQL Server (for user data, code snippets, and execution logs)
 - **Authentication**: ASP.NET Identity for user management and security
-- **Deployment**: Docker Compose for local development, with options for deployment on Azure/AWS/GCP

 ## Features